Free shipping in the contiguous US

 How often you clean your sheets is up to you

-Regular washing helps remove accumulated dead skin cells, dust, and dust mite allergens from the bedding.
+Regular washing helps remove accumulated dead skin cells, dust, and dust mite allergens from bedding.
 However, the frequency may vary based on individual circumstances and preferences.

 Factors to consider when determining how often to wash your sheets